Herman George Canady

 Herman George Canady (October 9, 1901 - December 1, 1970) was an American social psychologist.
-Canady, who was black, was the first psychologist to examine the role of the race of the examiner as a bias factor in IQ testing.
+Canady, who was black, followed Horace M. Bond (1927) in examining the role of the race of the examiner as a bias factor in IQ testing.

 Early life

 Canady was born in 1901 in Okmulgee, Oklahoma, to Rev. Howard T and Mrs. Anna Canady.
 He attended Douglass Elementary School and Favor High School in Guthrie, Oklahoma.
 He graduated from the high school at George R. Smith College in Sedalia, Missouri, in 1922.
 In 1923, Canady enrolled in the Northwestern University Theological School as a Charles F. Grey scholarship student, where he developed an interest in the behavioral sciences and majored in sociology.
 He began his education with the hopes of becoming a minister, however, after graduating in 1927 with a sociology major and a psychology minor, he continued his behavioral science studies at Northwestern, where he earned an M.A. in clinical psychology.